 You can implement the top channels yourself by looking to see what’s working best.
 Look to expand your reach on other platforms by using paid methods.

 The most difficult channel to master is earned media.

 This is a channel where you have little to no control over the exposure you get, and the results stem almost exclusively from the impression others have of your startup.

 Despite the difficulties, however, this is one of the most popular channels for marketers looking to expand.

 Of those surveyed, 45% say they’re planning to increase their social media posts in the future.

-Since the goal with social media is to build relationships through trust and authenticity, what techniques will work best in 2018?
+Since the goal with social media is to build relationships through trust and authenticity, what techniques will work best?

 The growth of visual content has brought a new answer to the forefront.
 One of the best ways to show authority and present your message is through the use of daily photo stories.